A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Introduction

 The remainder of this paper is organized as follows.
-In Section 2, we describe the step computation and the $\mathrm{SSARC_{q}K}$ algorithm for equality constrained optimization.
-The global convergence to a first-order critical point is proved in Section \ref{sec3}.
-Preliminary numerical results are reported in Section \ref{sec4}, and the conclusion is presented in Section \ref{sec6}.
+In Section \ref{sec2}, we describe the step computation and the $\mathrm{SSARC_{q}K}$ algorithm for equality constrained optimization.
+The global convergence to first-order critical points is proved in Section \ref{sec3}.
+Preliminary numerical results and some comparison results are reported in Section \ref{sec4}, and the conclusion is presented in Section \ref{sec6}.

 Throughout the paper, $\|\cdot\|$ denotes the Euclidean norm.
 The inner product of vectors $a,b\in\mathbb{R}^n$ is denoted by $a^T b$ or $\langle a,b \rangle$.